reelyactive/barnowl-aruba/README.md

 Compiling Protocol Buffer JavaScript bundles
 --------------------------------------------

 Aruba IoT Transport encodes data using [Protocol Buffers](https://protobuf.dev/), and, to decode the data, __barnowl-aruba__ uses a JavaScript bundle of the proto definitions.
-The proto definitions, which are different for AOS8 and AOS10, can be found on the [Aruba Support Portal (ASP)](https://asp.arubanetworks.com/), and also in the /proto folder of this repository.
+The proto definitions, which are different for AOS 8 and AOS 10, can be found on the [Aruba Support Portal (ASP)](https://asp.arubanetworks.com/), and also in the /proto folder of this repository.

 The AOS 8 and AOS 10 proto definitions are already compiled and bundled in this repository in the /lib folder.
-An automated procedure for updating these bundles, should new versions of the proto definitions be released, is documented below.
+An automated procedure for updating these bundles, _should new versions of the proto definitions be released,_ is documented below.

 Compiling the proto definitions into a JavaScript bundle requires __pbjs__ from the [protobuf-cli](https://www.npmjs.com/package/protobufjs-cli), which must first be installed as follows: